-- Complete the application for admission. - Include official copies of all high school and/or college transcripts, if not previously sent. - Submit the completed application and supporting documentation to:
+- Complete the application for admission. - Include official copies of all high school and/or college transcripts, or examination scores, if not previously sent. - Submit the completed application and supporting documentation to:

 Admissions Department The Culinary Institute of America 1946 Campus Drive Hyde Park, NY 12538-1499